Skip to content

 The schedules attribute is an array that can be either empty (no schedules defined) or contain one or many schedule objects as shown above.
 The fields in each schedule object are:

 • processId – A unique identifier for the schedule.
-Must match an existing JMS queue.
+Must match an existing Process Direct.

 • period – The recurrence interval in ISO 8601 duration format (e.g., PT1H for 1 hour, PT30M for 30 minutes, P1DT2H3M4S for 1 day, 2 hours, 3 minutes, and 4 seconds).